ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 ```

 ## Step 4: Configure Nodegrid on Local System
-At this point, everything is ready to configure the local system as a super-coordinator.
+At this point, everything is ready to configure the local system as a Super-Coordinator.
 If we want to change any configurations in future, we only have to adjust the inventory variables, and the changes will be on the next run applied to all of the specific systems.

 To push the configuration, use the following commands.
 - Navigate to the playbooks folder.